 <strong></strong>Use this button if you want to make text bold.

 <em></em>Use this button for text emphasis (i.e. italicize).

 <a href="http://example.com"></a>Clicking this button adds a hyperlink to your selected text.

 - b-quote –

-src="http://www.yourdomain.com/img/image.jpg" alt="image description" />This HTML tag lets you insert an image into your post or page and add an “alt” description (a text description of your image in case the image does not display in a user’s browser.
-Note: you can also use the “Add Media” button (15) to insert images into your content.
+src="http://www.yourdomain.com/img/image.jpg" alt="image description" />Select this menu button to insert an image into your post or page and add an “alt” tag (a text description of your image in case the image does not render in your visitor’s web browser.
+Note: you can also use the “Add Media” button (15) to insert an image into your content.

 <ul></ul>This HTML tag is used to insert an unordered list into your content.
 Unordered lists normally appear as a bulleted list.
 Note: this formatting tag needs to be used with the